| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 intended to say.
 This story, as Scripture, must have its own theological

 integrity, or we risk having doctrine sit in judgment over Scripture.
+Third, we need to see the story in

 its entirety.
 The tendency to focus on single verses or short paragraphs of